lbl-srg/ctrl-flow-dev/docs/CONTRIBUTING.md

 - Opening draft PRs early is encouraged.
 This gives the work visibility, and a place to document discussion around the change
 - Get a separate set of eyes for review (if possible)
 - In the description make sure each functional change is listed.
 There shouldn't be any surprises in the diffs
+- DO squash on merge

+## Issue Tracking

+TODO: add description for how to make and update issues